khulnasoft-lab/design.khulnasoft.com/contents/components/buttons.md

 ### Emoji

-Emoji buttons provide the user with visual emojigraphy to signify what the emotion users have attributed to the parent object.
-They only contain an emoji label and have as their special interaction that they convert to an active state when pressed.
+Emoji buttons provide the user with visual to signify what the emotion users have attributed to the parent object.
+They only contain an emoji label and convert to an active state when pressed.

 Todo: Add live component block with code example